Repressed memory: Legal status

 In 1995, the Ninth Circuit Court of Appeals ruled, in Franklin v.
 Duncan and Franklin v.
 Fox, Murray et al. (312 F3d.
 423, see also 884 FSupp 1435, N.D.
 Calif.), that repressed memory is not admissible as evidence in a legal action because of its unreliability, inconsistency, unscientific nature, tendency to be therapeutically induced evidence, and subject to influence by hearsay and suggestibility.
 The court overturned the conviction of a man accused of murdering a nine-year-old girl purely based upon the evidence of a 21-year-old repressed memory by a lone witness, who also held a complex personal grudge against the defendant.

 In a 1996 ruling, a U.S. District Court allowed repressed memories entered into evidence in court cases.
 Jennifer Freyd writes that Ross E. Cheit's case of suddenly remembered sexual abuse is one of the most well-documented cases available for the public to see.
 Cheit prevailed in two lawsuits, located five additional victims and tape-recorded a confession.

 On December 16, 2005, the Irish Court of Criminal Appeal issued a certificate confirming a Miscarriage of Justice to a former nun, Nora Wall whose 1999 conviction for child rape was partly based on repressed-memory evidence.
 The judgement stated that:

-On August 16, 2010, the United States Second Circuit Court of Appeals in a case reversed the conviction that relied on claimed victim memories of childhood abuse stating that "The record here suggests a "reasonable likelihood" that Jesse Friedman was wrongfully convicted.
-The "new and material evidence" in this case is the post-conviction consensus within the social science community that suggestive memory recovery tactics can create false memories" (pg 27 FRIEDMAN v.
-REHAL Docket No. 08-0297).
-The ruling goes on to order all previous convictions and plea bargains relying in repressed memories using common memory recovered techniques be reviewed.

 Recovered memory therapy

 The term "recovered memory therapy" refers to the use of a range of psychotherapy methods that involve guiding the patient's attempts to recall memories of abuse that had previously been forgotten.
-The term "recovered memory therapy" is not listed in DSM-V nor is recovered memory therapy recommended by mainstream ethical and professional mental health associations.
+The term "recovered memory therapy" is not listed in DSM-5 nor is recovered memory therapy recommended by mainstream ethical and professional mental health associations.
 Critics of recovered memory therapy note that the therapy can create false memories through its use of powerful suggestion techniques.
 It has also been found that patients who retract their claims—after deciding their recovered memories are false—may have post-traumatic stress disorder due to the trauma of illusory memories.